creepycats/SCPCosmetics/README.md

       y: 1
       z: 1
 ```
+If you want to use the schematic hats, simply change `schematic_hats` to true.
+Make sure your schematics are properly configured.

 You can have multiple schematic hats.
 The `schematic_name` is the name of the MapEditorReborn schematic from your Schematics folder. `hat_names` is a list of different names that will trigger this hat in game when using the command.